Current Status

 It is thought that there must be a time when the emerging brain changes from a small, non-conscious collection of neurons to a massive, 86 billion-cell structure enabling conscious feelings, sensory perception and thoughts.
 When is that time of transition?
 When do the first useful memories form?

-In Part 1 we examine: How do we scientifically study the phenomenon of consciousness as a process in the brain?
+How do we scientifically study the phenomenon of consciousness as a process in the brain?
+By the end of Part 1, you’ll have the scientific framework to begin answering that question yourself.

 Video 13 Min + 7 Min read to complete + Quiz